JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 4000 Men - provision of food

+Context: Jesus miraculously fed 4000 men, plus women and children, with seven loaves and a few fish.

 - ΔOS(per person) = +0.01
 - VSA = 0.58
 - Tc = 0.001